Big Top’s Mobile Fabric Structures Are Convenient Solutions for Any Industry

 - Telescoping – By using a crane rail, Big Top can design your structure to telescope, providing you the versatility to cover different sections throughout each construction phase.
 The benefit of this feature is that it allows you to protect your employees and equipment at certain times, and then roll the structure back to its original state, decreasing your footprint.

-Plus, our fabric structures can be disassembled, stored, and shipped to different locations altogether.
+Plus, our temporary fabric structures can be disassembled, stored, and shipped to different locations altogether.
 They can then be rebuilt in as little as a few hours.
 Not only does this offer convenience, but you’ll also benefit from cost savings compared to the resources needed to construct permanent buildings.

 The versatility of Big Top’s fabric structures allows them to be used in numerous ways.
 For instance, our shelters are used for warehousing and storage, sandblasting and paint containment, and recycling and waste management.
 They are also regularly used as lunchrooms and safety meeting facilities, hangars and sunshades, and equipment maintenance shelters.
 And, thanks to their modular design, we’ve created many custom shelters to meet the unique needs of organizations across many different industries.